jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 40: July 15th, 2017

+**Today's Progress**: Coded 360 minutes.
+Pair-programming with Rachel on Twitch TV.

+**Thoughts**: It's a lot better working with a friend on a project than working alone.
+The time went by a lot faster :)

 ### Day 39: July 14th, 2017

 **Today's Progress**: Coded for 210 minutes.
 Worked on HTML, CSS and Sass.
 Did some WP tutorial.